mynimi/calligraphy-grids/README.md

 <div data-previews-mini></div>
 ```

-We will then render the Mini Previews with a modified version of the Defaults,
+We will then render the Mini Previews with a modified version of the defaults,
 and the regular ones with the defaults.

 The `makeSVG()` method creates a DOM Element, that can be appended to an element.